 Hey all!
 Real Farmer Jeff here.

-If you’ve ever struggled to get a good tomato harvest (especially during hot, dry summers) hand pollination might be the secret weapon you’ve been missing.
+If you’ve ever struggled to get a good tomato harvest (especially during hot, dry summers) hand-pollination might be the secret weapon you’ve been missing.

-Even though hand pollination goes above and beyond what the average gardener does, I would recommend it to anyone.
+Even though hand-pollination goes above and beyond what the average gardener does, I would recommend it to anyone.
 The results are so impressive that I guarantee you’ll be hooked.

-I started hand pollinating my tomatoes because the very hot Utah summers hurt tomato pollination.
-With hand pollination, I can have close to 100% pollination before the heat hits and will essentially be guaranteed a great crop.
+I started hand-pollinating my tomatoes because the very hot Utah summers hurt tomato pollination.
+With hand-pollination, I can have close to 100% pollination before the heat hits and will essentially be guaranteed a great crop.

-How Temperature and Wind Impact Pollination
+How Temperature, Wind, and Flower Structure Impact Pollination

 Tomatoes are self-pollinating, which means a single plant can pollinate itself (I’ll touch more on this below).